 The upshot is that I am now cooking tasty food from scratch almost every night; some nights I’ll cave and add a jar of Indian simmer sauce to pan-browned diced chicken.
-The official schedule is: complex-recipe-folder raiding (Sunday); poultry or leftovers (Monday); fish or vegetarian (Tuesday); Monday leftovers or something quick ‘n’ easy like grilled cheese and tomato soup (Wednesday, because I get home late); Egg Night (Thursday); something slow-cookerish (Friday, providing Saturday-night leftovers so I don’t have to cook on Shabbat).
+The official schedule is: complex-recipe-folder raiding (Sunday); poultry or leftovers (Monday); fish or vegetarian (Tuesday); Monday leftovers or something quick ‘n’ easy like grilled cheese and tomato soup (Wednesday); Egg Night (Thursday); something slow-cookerish (Friday, providing Saturday-night leftovers so I don’t have to cook on Shabbat).

-The night before I wrote this, I assembled a passable miso soup from base ingredients (shaved bonito, kombu, miso, shiitake mushrooms, baby bok choy, udon, tofu and a bit of shoyu).
+The night before I wrote this, I assembled a passable miso soup from base ingredients.
 Tomorrow…?